 Watercolour of Boulders Beach

-The first is of a view from the walk-way above Boulders Beach – looking towards Elsies Peak in Fishhoek.
-I have also included a button to the other Boulders paintings.
+This is a view from the walk-way above Boulders Beach – looking towards Elsies Peak in Fish Hoek.

-Boulders Beach was a favourite place to enjoy the bay.
-Then the dress code went up when jackass penguins began nesting amongst the granite boulders (This is a joke – referring to the formal-looking attire of penguins).
+Boulders Beach was a favourite place to enjoy the bay till about the turn of the century.
+However the dress code went up when jackass penguins began nesting amongst the granite boulders (This is a joke – referring to the formal-looking attire of penguins).

 watercolour of ocean